-4.5 (a) Below is a breakdown of the components that make up the product cost, the price at which the VAS is sold to end users (direct and overhead costs).
-Included is the suggested weighting allocated to each cost component.

-(1) Development cost: conceptualization, R&D, intellectual property, Source code, third-party licences, upgrades e.t.c 50% (ii) Hosting cost: servers, UPS, hosting platform software, firewalls, call logging etc 20% (iii) Aggregation / Distribution cost: VPN, fibre cable, multiple transmission links from aggregator to operator networks 10% (iv) Branding and advertising 10% (v) Billing, revenue collection and accounting 10%

-- (b) Revenue from product sales can be shared according to the above formula depending on the specific functions performed by each stakeholder.
-The developer will normally outsource hosting, marketing, distribution and accounting to the content service provider, aggregator or network service provider as desired. - (c) The percentage allocated to each cost component can be adjusted as necessary since cost structure vary from product to product. - (d) Additional direct or overhead cost components can be captured and factored into the above sharing formula as mutually agreed by partners - (e) The above cost allocation weights are based on estimates and international benchmarks, final figures will be left as a commercial agreement between stakeholders.
-NCC does not intend to intervene in this determination unless prevailing conditions dictate otherwise.
+- 4.1 (a) Below is a breakdown of the components that make up the product cost, the price at which the VAS is sold to end users (direct and overhead costs).
+Included is the suggested weighting allocated to each cost component. - Development cost: conceptualization, R&D, intellectual property, Source code, third-party licences, upgrades etc. 40% Hosting cost: servers, UPS, hosting platform software, firewalls, ii. call logging etc. 20% iii.
+Aggregation / Distribution cost: VPN, fibre cable, multiple 10% transmission links from aggregator to operator networks iv.
+Branding and advertising 10% Billing, revenue collection and accounting v.
+10% Transport Cost associated with transferring customer request to Content vi.
+Providers and conveying content from Hosting service Providers back to subscriber 8% vii Customer Care / Call Centre 2% - (b) Revenue from product sales can be shared according to the above formula depending on the specific functions performed by each stakeholder.
+The developer will normally outsource hosting, marketing, distribution and accounting to the content service provider, aggregator or network service provider as desired. - (c) The percentage allocated to each cost component can be adjusted as necessary since cost structure vary from product to product. - (d) Additional direct or overhead cost components can be captured and factored into the above sharing formula as mutually agreed by partners

+- (e) The above cost allocation weights are based on estimates and international benchmarks.
+Final agreed revenue shares are required to align with this guide as much as is feasible. - (f) All commercial agreements as they relate to the revenue share between parties shall be submitted to the Commission.
+The Commission may make determinations in respect of alignment of the revenue shares in the agreement with this guide.

-4.6 REVENUE COLLECTION MECHANISMS
+4.2 REVENUE COLLECTION MECHANISMS

-The content owner can engage the services of the aggregator or the network operator in collecting revenue for the service through the customer's prepaid/post-paid data/VAS account.
-The operator thereafter credits the developer or aggregator based on services rendered by each party in line with the revenue sharing formula and above guidelines.
+The content owner can engage the services of the aggregator or the network operator in collecting revenue for the service.
+This can be through the customer's prepaid/post-paid account or any other mechanism that may be provided by the network operator.
+The operator thereafter credits the developer and the aggregator based on services rendered by each party in line with the revenue sharing formula and above guidelines.

-The aggregator can collect the VAS product cost directly via credit /debit card, pay pal, VAS prepaid card, Mobile Wallet or other e-payment mechanisms.
-The aggregator will thereafter credit the developer its own share of the revenue.
-Also, the operator is paid for any additional service rendered, if any.
+The content owner can also engage the aggregator to collect the VAS product cost directly using other methods in addition to the traditional subscriber airtime.
+These methods include credit /debit card, pay pal, VAS prepaid card, Mobile Wallet or other e-payment mechanisms.
+The aggregator will thereafter credit the network operator and the developer their own share of the revenue.
+Also, the operator is paid for any additional service rendered, if any, as agreed by the parties.

-4.7 CHARGING PROCEDURE FOR VAS
+4.3 CHARGING PROCEDURE FOR VAS